REPORT abnormal test results and problems with ethanol fuels.

 http://www.fueltestkit.com/marine_additive_gas_treatment.html

-Additional Suggested Actions for Boat Owners
+Additional Suggested Actions for Boat Owners Concerned about Ethanol Fuels:

-- Purchase premium, high octane fuel labeled 91 or above, which legally excludes ethanol in some states, and also offers an extra level of safety in the event fuel contaminates with water, which will cause the octane rating to drop about 3 points.
+- Purchase premium, high octane fuel labeled 91 or above, (which legally excludes ethanol in some states), and also offers an extra level of safety in the event fuel contaminates with water, which will cause the octane rating to drop about 3 points.

 Many Warnings & Bulletins Have Been Issued By Marine, Auto and Other Manufacturers